What we need to know

 Cost of borrowing

-Our interest rates range from 8.20% to 20.20% per year, and are fixed for the term of the loan.
+For loans secured against an asset, such as a vehicle, our interest rates range from 8.70% to 20.70% per year.
+Unsecured loans range from 11.20% to 21.20% per year.
+Both types are fixed for the term of the loan.
 The interest rate for your loan depends on a number of factors, including your:

 - income and spending information